associatedpress/harvester/docs/setup.md

 [https://ap-harvester.herokuapp.com](https://ap-harvester.herokuapp.com)) and
 you should see the Harvester landing page.

-At this point it would be a good idea to [set up a simple Harvester project][first-project] to make sure that all your credentials are working as expected.
+At this point it would be a good idea to [set up a small Harvester project][first-project] to make sure that all your credentials are working as expected.

 ## Deploying directly or with Docker

 Heroku is great, but it's not for everyone.
 Maybe your newsroom already has a preferred environment for running apps and you would prefer to run Harvester there.
-In that case you have two choices: you can use our pre-built Docker contianer or you can deploy and run the code directly.
+In that case you have two choices: you can use our pre-built Docker container or you can deploy and run the code directly.
 No matter how you run your Harvester you will still need [the same set of credentials mentioned above][setup-google-credentials], so you should start there.

 ### Pre-built Docker Container

-In order to run our pre-built Docker contianer you will have to first pull the Docker container and then run it with all your credentials and a few other parameters set through environment variables.
+In order to run our pre-built Docker container you will have to first pull the Docker container and then run it with all your credentials and a few other parameters set through environment variables.
 Once you have the Harvester container your `docker run` command should look something like this: